-O*NET surveyed people in occupations related to telcom management and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+People with careers related to telcom management were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Telcom Management Majors

 According to O*NET survey takers, a major in telcom management should prepare you for careers in which you will need to be knowledgeable in the following areas:

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.

 - Administration and Management - Knowledge of business and management principles involved in strategic planning, resource allocation, human resources modeling, leadership technique, production methods, and coordination of people and resources.

 - Law and Government - Knowledge of laws, legal codes, court procedures, precedents, government regulations, executive orders, agency rules, and the democratic political process.

 - Customer and Personal Service - Knowledge of principles and processes for providing customer and personal services.
 This includes customer needs assessment, meeting quality standards for services, and evaluation of customer satisfaction.